Paying for College: Grants, work-study, loans, and scholarships help make college or career school affordable.

-Colleges and University: Below is information about the scholarship process for the WA State 4-Yr Public Universities as well as Skagit Valley College.
+Colleges and University: Information about the scholarship process for the WA State 4-Yr Public Universities as well as Skagit Valley College.
 Make sure to familiarize yourself with your colleges scholarship process and due dates!

-Scholarship Search Engines: Click here to use these search engines to match you with scholarships offered from the federal and state government, large corporations, local businesses, professional organizations, universities and individuals.
+Scholarship Search Engines: Use these search engines to match you with scholarships offered from the federal and state government, large corporations, local businesses, professional organizations, universities and individuals.
 Note: You should never have to pay to apply for a scholarship or disclose any bank information.

-To qualify for financial aid, you need to apply.
+To qualify for financial aid, including grants, loans and work-study you need to apply.
 In Washington, there are two different applications for financial aid, but you only need to file one.

 File the FAFSA (Free Application for Federal Student Aid) if you are a U.S. citizen or eligible non-citizen.
 File online at www.fafsa.ed.gov.